 Unlike most marital property that can be neatly transferred with a quick signature, a business that is jointly-owned requires far more careful consideration.
 While it is possible that two people who did not work together in marriage can continue to work together in a business, many couples in this situation often have to seek an alternative course of action.

 If you are in the process of ending your marriage and you jointly own a business with your spouse, you will want to be sure to work with an experienced Pennsylvania divorce attorney.
-Ciccarelli Law Offices helps clients all over Chester County and surrounding areas in Philadelphia County, Montgomery County, Lancaster County, and Delaware County.
+Ciccarelli Law Offices is based in West Chester PA and helps clients all over Chester County and surrounding areas in Philadelphia County, Montgomery County, Lancaster County, and Delaware County.

 Chester County Jointly-Owned Business Divorce Overview

 - What kinds of agreements can spouses make in these cases?

 - What does the court consider when equiably dividing these types of businesses?